 The latest spiritual-sociological evidence reveals that the “community altar” (the place where people gather to offer themselves and their time and money) affects the spiritual atmosphere of a city or nation.
 It appears that whichever “altar” (God’s or the Demonic) is most active determines what kind of culture we will have (see The Sentinel Group for more information).
 In the ancient world people wouldn’t ask you “What god do you believe in, but rather which god do you actually sacrifice to?”
 (Also see “Prayer Altars” by John Mulinde and Mark Daniel).
 This makes us confessing Christians take inventory about what we are really giving ourselves to, doesn’t it?

 Some may ask, “What’s the big deal about meeting together for prayer; doesn’t everybody do that on Sunday?”
 It’s true that some Christians meet every Sunday at their local church to pray.
 However the City Altar isn’t about prayer taking place within individual churches or ministries.
 It’s about the Body of Christ coming together in a community.
 Yet even as church attendance numbers have diminished in recent years something more critical has been occurring.
-More of the population is meeting together to offer themselves to ungodly activities in greater numbers with the full endorsement of the media within the culture.
-The Lost are gathering together more while the Body of Christ remains isolated from each other.
+More of the population is meeting together to offer themselves to ungodly activities in greater numbers with the full endorsement of educators and the media within the culture.
+The Lost are gathering together more, while the Body of Christ remains isolated from each other.
 The Church’s “business as usual” mindset is no longer sufficient to counter the darkening spiritual atmosphere and the growing militancy of those who reject God’s rule in their lives.
 We thought things have gotten bad, but who knows what evil “worm hole” is about to be opened.

 Some have noted that the recent decrease in Church attendance could be a good thing.
 There may be a divine pruning away of those who have a superficial relationship with God.
 Perhaps God is mercifully removing the branches that are not bearing fruit so that the faithful remnant (the healthy stock) can receive more vine-life for the new fruit that’s about to take place.